Centrifugal compressor: Centrifugal pump

 Centrifugal compressors are also similar to centrifugal pumps of the style shown in the adjacent figures.
 The key difference between such compressors and pumps is that the compressor working fluid is a gas (compressible) and the pump working fluid is liquid (incompressible).
 Again, the engineering methods used to design a centrifugal pump are the same as those to design a centrifugal compressor.
 Yet, there is one important difference: the need to deal with cavitation in pumps.

+Although centrifugal compressors and centrifugal pumps share similar mechanical layouts, their design objectives differ due to the compressibility of the working fluid.
+In centrifugal compressors, changes in gas density and temperature during compression significantly influence impeller design, diffuser geometry, and overall stage performance.
+In contrast, centrifugal pumps primarily operate with incompressible liquids, allowing density to be treated as constant during operation.
+As a result, compressors require additional considerations such as surge control, choke limits, and thermal effects, which are generally not critical in pump design.

+In centrifugal compressors, energy is transferred to the gas primarily through the rotating impeller, increasing both velocity and pressure.
+The high-velocity gas then passes through a diffuser, where a portion of the kinetic energy is converted into static pressure.
+This process is similar in principle to centrifugal pumps, although the effects of compressibility are significant only in compressors.

+Because gases are compressible, centrifugal compressors experience changes in density throughout the flow path, which affects pressure rise and efficiency.
+Pump operation, using incompressible liquids, does not involve such density variations, simplifying performance prediction and control.

 Radial turbine

 Centrifugal compressors also look very similar to their turbomachinery counterpart, the radial turbine, as shown in the figure.
 While a compressor transfers energy into a flow to raise its pressure, a turbine operates in reverse, by extracting energy from a flow, thus reducing its pressure.
 In other words, power is input to compressors and output from turbines.

 Turbomachinery using centrifugal compressors

 Standards

 As turbomachinery has become more common, standards have been created to guide manufacturers to assure end-users that their products meet minimum safety and performance requirements.
 Associations formed to codify these standards rely on manufacturers, end-users, and related technical specialists.
 A partial list of these associations and their standards are listed below: